boonchu/opslab/daily_linux/Case6.md

 ```
 * Nic Teaming works on Mac pro now.
 What else?
   * Proceeding to experiment with Virtualbox and Cent OS 7.x
-  * Going to use zookeeper as example service for testing.
+  * Going to use [iSCSI migration on MariaDB project](https://github.com/boonchu/opslab/blob/master/daily_linux/Case7.md) as example service for testing.